CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

     The test took 41.772 seconds

 I recommend habitually invoking make like ``make YOUR BUILD OPTIONS && tests/cata_test``.
-Alternately, if the RELEASE=1 flag is passed to make, it will invoke the test suite for you.

 ## In-game testing, test environment and the debug menu